hyperledger/iroha/README.md

 By default, Iroha provides logs in a human-readable format and prints them out to `stdout`.

-The logging level can be changed either via a [configuration option](./docs/source/references/config.md#loggerlevel) or at run-time using the `configuration` endpoint.
+The logging level can be changed either via the [`logger.level` configuration parameter](./docs/source/references/config.md#loggerlevel) or at run-time using the `configuration` endpoint.

 <details><summary>Example: changing log level</summary>